AntonYartsev/iris-governed-fhir-agent/README.md

 Built and tested on `irishealth-community 2026.3.0AI.126.0` (AI Hub EAP)

+The story behind this repo: [The greatest trick my guardrails ever pulled was convincing the audit log they never fired](https://community.intersystems.com/post/greatest-trick-my-guardrails-ever-pulled-was-convincing-audit-log-they-never-fired) on the InterSystems Developer Community.

 `package/` ships the enforcement layer as a standalone IPM module, reusable outside this demo

 This application implements two ideas from the InterSystems Ideas Portal: